geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Create a OutputList by separating the string in the textfield.
+Creates a OutputList by separating the string in the textfield.
 `value` and `index` use(s) `is_output_list=True` (indicated by the symbol `ðŒ `) and will be processed sequentially by corresponding nodes.

 ### Inputs